(2023–24, 2024–25)

 Upon completion of the course, the student is able to:

-draw free-body diagrams of structures as a whole and subsections of structures.
+Draw free-body diagrams of structures as a whole and subsections of structures.

-relate applied forces and moments to displacements and rotations.
+Relate applied forces and moments to displacements and rotations.

-calculate the internal forces of rigid and supported constructions at their static equilibrium state.
+Calculate the internal forces of rigid and supported constructions at their static equilibrium state.

-calculate displacements of deformable members in statically indeterminate boundary value problems that involve the constitutive relations of the material.
+Calculate displacements of deformable members in statically indeterminate boundary value problems that involve the constitutive relations of the material.

 (2011: I gave this 6-hour masterclass at the 10th National Student Congress of Iranian Materials Science and Engineering, Shiraz, Iran.)